ysabri/GitDrive/docs/index.rst

 The method returns the new repository.

-The "GG" branch will be checked-out at the end of the method's execution.
+The "GH" branch will be checked-out at the end of the method's execution.

 CreateTopicSpace
 -----------------